benjaminmetzler/til/misc/RadioSHARK.md

 ![RadioSHARK](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/RadioSHARK-01.jpg "RadioSHARK")

 Back before radio stations streamed everything over the Internet you had to listen to, well, a radio.
-And forget podcasts you could download on demand.
+And forget podcasts where you could shows download on-demand.
 You had to listen to what was available in your local radio market.
 If you wanted to listen to [someone talk with Thomas Jefferson](https://jeffersonhour.com/), you hoped your local NPR would broadcast it late at night so you could record it onto a cassette.

-Then starting around 2004 companies realized there was a market for listening and recording radio onto your computer.
+Then starting around 2004 companies realized there might be a market for listening and recording radio on your computer.
 A couple jumped into the market of producing a low-cost radio receiver.
 One of these was the [Griffin RadioSHARK](https://en.wikipedia.org/wiki/Radio_SHARK).
 It offered a slick (at the time) looking USB receiver and software package that allowed you to schedule recording.
 It was neat.
-[I even wrote a review](https://www.osnews.com/story/8599/a-radioshark-review/) and created my own podcast feed generator to host up recorded shows.
-It was fun.
-Then podcasts and streaming services took over the world and I shoved my RadioSHARK into a closet and forgot about it.
+[I even wrote a review for it](https://www.osnews.com/story/8599/a-radioshark-review/) and created a php script to automatically generate podcasts feeds for the shows I recorded.
+It was fun and I used it for a couple of years.
+Then podcasts and streaming services took over the world so I shoved my RadioSHARK into a closet and forgot about it.

-I was looking for a network cable this week when I came across the RadioSHARK.
-I had tried to play with it the last couple of years, but aside from janky first and third-party software, I had mixed success getting it working.
-As I mentioned above podcasts and streaming services have made devices like the RadioSHARK obsolete.
-But I was playing around with Raspberry Pis and had one acting as my VPN, so I thought could I use it to also stream from the RadioSHARK?
+I was looking for a network cable this last week when I came across the RadioSHARK.
+I had tried to play with it the last couple of years with some janky first and third-party software and I had mixed results.
+As I mentioned abovem podcasts and streaming services have made devices like the RadioSHARK obsolete.
+But I have been playing around with a Raspberry Pi and had one acting as my VPN, so I thought could I use it to also stream from the RadioSHARK?
+Turns out I could pretty easily.

 ## Build shark.c
+The RadioSHARK shows up as both a USB serial port and a USB audio device.
+The former is used to control the RadioSHARK, while the latter plays the audio.
+Any application that can write to the USB serial port can control the RadioSHARK.  [shark.c](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/archive/shark.c) (and [shark2.c](https://raw.githubusercontent.com/benjaminmetzler/til/main/misc/archive/shark2.c)) is a simple utility to send commands to the RadioSHARK.
+It is over 13 years old, so getting it to build on a modern Linux system is a bit of an adventure.

 ### Install old version of libhid
 Newer versions of libhid don't seem to play nicely with shark.c so an older version is needed.
-I started with [this webpage](https://github.com/packetgeek/radioshark-v1-rpi) build and install version 0.2.16 of libhid.
+I started with [this webpage](https://github.com/packetgeek/radioshark-v1-rpi) to build and install version 0.2.16 of libhid.

 1. Download and untar/zip the libhid code.
   `wget http://sources.openelec.tv/mirror/libhid/libhid-0.2.16.tar.gz`